 Are pepperoncinis hot/spicy?

 No, they are very mild.
 They have similar heat to a pimiento pepper.
 If you don’t like spicy, you’ll still love this recipe.

-SO MANY!
-My favorites on TCR are Crockpot Buffalo Chicken, Slow Cooker Pecan Pie, and Crockpot Broccoli Cheese Casserole.
-If you want to try out an Instant Pot instead, I recommend our Instant Pot Pot Roast Recipe!
+I can’t wait for you guys to try this amazing Mississippi Roast recipe.
+It’s so juicy, tender, and delicious!
+If you want to try out an Instant Pot recipe instead, I recommend our Instant Pot Pot Roast Recipe!